droglenc/NCNRS349/resources/Syllabus-2015-alt.md

 1. What is your summary of the speaker's presentation, including your list of the speaker's three main points?  [*Provide specific details from the speaker's presentation*.]
 1. How did the speaker's presentation pertain to our class?  [*Be specific*]
 1. What questions did you ask the speaker and what were his/her answers?  [*Required*]
-1. What questions do you wish you would have asked the speaker?
+1. What questions do you wish you would have asaked the speaker?
 1. What other thoughts do you have?

 This reflection should be about the substance of the speaker's presentation and not them or the presentation style or performance.
-[Here is an example reflection](ex-reflection-speaker.html).

 #### Extra Credit

-I will offer limited opportunities for extra credit throughout the semester.
+I will offer some opportunities for extra credit throughout the semester.
 Generally these opportunities will be related to your reflections from attending presentations, meetings, etc. related to fisheries science and management that are outside of the class.
 Examples would be attending the AFS Conference in late Feb and attending the Conservation Congress hearings in early April.

 #### Incomplete Grades